rugbyprof/5443-Big-Data/7-Analysis_With_Redis.md

 Due Thursday 7 October.

+#### Overview

-Using Python + Redis, acquire the following information from `nutrition_clean.json`
+Using Python + Redis, load selected data from `nutrition_clean.json` into our Redis key/store.

 #### Preliminaries

-- Use the `Redis` folder on your server at `/var/www/html/BigData/Redis`.
+- In the folder on your server at `/var/www/html/BigData/Redis`, create a sub folder called `Solutions`.
 - Use the `nutrition_clean.json` in this folder to process.
-- For each of the following questions, create a file called Problem_x.py, replacing the `x` with the problem number.
+- For each of the following questions, create a file called `Problem_x.py`, replacing the `x` with the problem number.
 - I should be able to run each program without error.
 Each program might not have output necessarily, but it should still run.

 #### Little Help